Configuration File Reference

 Values can be one of the following: visual, content, or data.
 Specifying one or more editing interfaces will disable all unspecified editing interfaces.
 You cannot disable the Source Editor with this key.

 By default, this key is set to visual, content, and data.
+If undefined at higher levels of the configuration cascade, _enabled_editables will default to any values configured in the CloudCannon configuration file.

 For more information, please read our documentation on the Visual Editor, Content Editor, Data Editor, and Source Editor.